DeepRegNet/DeepReg/docs/source/tutorial/cross_val.md

 ## Random-split

-Every call of the `deepreg_train` or `deepreg_predict` function uses a dataset "physically" seperated by folders, including 'train', 'val' and 'test' sets used in a random-split experiment.
+Every call of the `deepreg_train` or `deepreg_predict` function uses a dataset "physically" separated by folders, including 'train', 'val' and 'test' sets used in a random-split experiment.
 In this case, user needs to randomly assign available experiment image and label files into the three folders.
 Again, for more details see the [Dataset loader](../docs/dataset_loader.md).